FloatingArrayDesign/MoorDyn/docs/usage.rst

  1      Can      Body1      0     0     2     0     0     15   8         p
  2      Can   Body1Pinned   2     0     2     5     0     15   8         p

+The columns are as follows:

+  - ID -
+  - Type -
+  - Attachment -
+  - X/Y/Z a -
+  - X/Y/Z b -
+  - NumSegs -
+  - RodOutputs -

 Points list
 ^^^^^^^^^^^